GElliott/pgm/README.md

 pgm
 ===

-A soft real-time implementation of the Processing Graph Method (PGM) on top of Litmus^RT
+A soft real-time implementation of the Processing Graph Method (PGM) on top of LITMUS^RT

 Overview
 ========

-This project aims to create a soft real-time implementation of the U.S. Navy's Processing Graph Method (PGM) on top of Litmus^RT---a real-time patch to the Linux kernel [1].
+This project aims to create a soft real-time implementation of the U.S. Navy's Processing Graph Method (PGM) on top of LITMUS^RT---a real-time patch to the Linux kernel [1].

 Recent work by C. Liu and J. Anderson developed methods for global scheduling